Stag Safari Lodge

 - Outside space includes a front deck, hammock, BBQ area and hot tub

-- One of three tents on a 32-acre farm with rare breeds and shop selling local produce
+- One of six safari tents on a working farm with farm shop onsite

 The Owner Says